mnlipp/VM-Operator/webpages/index.md

 ![Overview picture](index-pic.svg)

-The goal of this project is to provide an easy to use and flexible solution for running Qemu/KVM based VMs in Kubernetes pods.
+This project provides an easy to use and flexible solution for running Qemu/KVM based VMs in Kubernetes pods.

 The image used for the VM pods combines Qemu and a control program